Quantum walks under superposition of causal order

+Our comprehension of physical phenomena generally assumes that events happen in fixed causal order.
+Interestingly, due to recent advances in quantum foundations, it has been shown that linear quantum mechanics allows for a superposition of temporal (or, causal) order of quantum operations and between any two events in general.
+The investigation of this phenomenon has been a topic of extensive research in the areas of quantum information and physics lately, both theoretically \cite{brukner2014quantum,ebler2018enhanced} and experimentally \cite{procopio2015experimental,rubino2022experimental}.
+One of the major possibilities brought out by this phenomena is that of investigation and simulation of quantum phenomena in a spacetime without a definite causal structure, for example in regions where quantum gravity effects are prominent.
+Interestingly, the so-called quantum switch is known to be a superoperator capable of creating superposition of causal order \cite{ebler2018enhanced}, and has recently been experimentally realized in photonic settings \cite{procopio2015experimental,taddei2021computational,rubino2022experimental}.

+Quantum walks are interesting mathematical models useful for applications ranging from physics to computer science, and in this work, we illustrate that a controllable quantum dynamics akin to a quantum walk is also possible in spacetimes which allow for a superposition of causal orders, and therefore this generalized dynamics (herein called quantum walk under a superposition of causal orders), also exhibits ballistic propagation, and may be used for quantum algorithms as such.
+We stress here that quantum walks under a superposition of causal orders cannot be described without a spacetime that permits operations with superposed temporal orders, and thus are the generalization of quantum walks in such a spacetime.

-The quadratic spread is readily available for use as a resource for quantum algorithms, and demonstrates the viability of quantum walks in implementation of quantum strategies that show speedup over their classical counterparts.
-In this work, we restrict ourselves to discrete-time quantum walks.
-A walker executing a one-dimensional DTQW is characterized by a coin operation and a position shift operation in the Hilbert space $\mathcal{H} = \mathcal{H}_c \otimes \mathcal{H}_p$, where $\mathcal{H}_c$ and $\mathcal{H}_p$ are the coin and the position Hilbert spaces, respectively.
+A walker executing a one-dimensional DTQW is characterized by a coin operation and a position shift operation in the Hilbert space $\mathcal{H}_w = \mathcal{H}_c \otimes \mathcal{H}_p$, where $\mathcal{H}_c$ and $\mathcal{H}_p$ are the coin and the position Hilbert spaces, respectively.
 The position space basis is chosen to be columns of the identity matrix, with the basis states given by $\big\{\ket{x}, \; x\in \mathbb{Z} \big\}$.
 The coin space is a finite-dimensional Hilbert space which, in this case, is chosen to be 2-dimensional.
 The basis of the coin space is chosen to be the set $\big\{ \ket{0}, \ket{1}\big\}$.
 With the quantum coin operation defined as $C(\theta) \in SU(2)$, the $t$-step evolution is defined as,

 Here, $a,b \, \in\, \mathbb{Z}$ represent the amount of traversal in the position space experienced by the component of walker's probability amplitude in the eigenspaces corresponding to the coin space basis vectors $\ket{0}$ and $\ket{1}$, respectively.
 In this work, for the sake of clarity and convenience, we choose $a=b=1$.
 The initial state of the walker, $\ket{\psi(0)}$ is typically chosen to be localized onto a single eigenstate of $\mathcal{H}_p$, and an equal superposition of eigenstates in $\mathcal{H}_c$, i.e.